Islamic marital jurisprudence: Levirate marriage

-Nikāḥ Ijtimaa
+Nikah ijtimaa

-Nikah ijtimaa, or combined marriage, is a form of marriage practiced in pre-Islamic Arabia, in which multiple men would have intercourse with a woman, and if she bore a child, she would choose one of the men to be the father of the child.
-This form of marriage was outlawed by Islam, and traditional jurisprudence requires that any man and woman be married prior to sexual intercourse.
+It was a form of combined marriage that existed in pre-Islamic Arabia.
+Through it, multiple men would have intercourse with a woman, and if she bore a child, she would choose one of the men to be the father of the child.
+This was outlawed by Islam, which requires men and women to be married before engaging in intercourse.

-Nikāḥ Shighār
+Nikah shighār

-Nikāḥ Shighā is marriage (نکاح شغار) in which two men would exchange their daughters, sisters or other close women for marriage without paying mahr.
-It was prohibited by Muhammad.
+It is a prohibited form of marriage that allows men to exchange their daughters, sisters or mahram for marriage without paying mahr.